Skip to content

 This phase does pass.
 The intensity diminishes as your baby's brain matures and they develop coping mechanisms.
 Your presence and reassurance during this period is not creating a dependency — it's building the security that makes eventual independence possible.

-The acute disruption from separation anxiety typically lasts 2–6 weeks at each peak.
+The acute disruption typically lasts 2-6 weeks at each peak and usually resolves on its own with consistency and extra reassurance.
 That's a genuine stretch of difficult nights and challenging bedtimes, but it does have an endpoint.
 Most families find that maintaining consistency, offering extra reassurance, and being patient through the peak leads to natural improvement.

 Consider speaking to your GP or health visitor if: